hxu-256/Dark-sectioning/README.md

-This is the Supplementary Code for the article "Dark-based Optical Sectioning assists Background Removal in Fluorescence Microscopy" in BioXiv. https://www.biorxiv.org/content/10.1101/2024.03.02.578598v1 This article has been accepted and will soon be published, the early doi of our papaer will be 10.1038/s41592-025-02667-6.
+This is the official code for the article "Dark-based Optical Sectioning assists Background Removal in Fluorescence Microscopy" in BioXiv. https://www.biorxiv.org/content/10.1101/2024.03.02.578598v1 This article has been accepted and will soon be published, the early doi of our papaer will be 10.1038/s41592-025-02667-6.